Chronic Health Concerns

 If you are new to Mason or have not been to Student Health Services before, call to schedule a “new patient consultation” appointment to meet with a healthcare provider so we can get to know you!

 If you are experiencing new symptoms or have symptoms that are occurring regularly, schedule an appointment to talk with a healthcare provider.
 You can have your concerns addressed and the provider can discuss a plan of care with you.

-Understanding more about your health, and doing your part to take care of it, can help you take health challenges in stride.
+Understanding more about your health, and doing your part to take care of it, can help you better manage health challenges.

 Initial Consultation Appointment